vippsas/vipps-login-api/vipps-login-api.md

 | [OpenID Connect Userinfo](#openid-connect-userinfo)   | Returns information that the user has consented to share. | [`GET:/userinfo`](https://vippsas.github.io/vipps-login-api/#/public/userinfo) |

 ### JSON Web Keys Discovery
-This endpoint returns JSON Web Keys to be used as public keys for verifying OpenID Connect ID Tokens and, if enabled, OAuth 2.0 JWT Access Tokens.
+This endpoint returns JSON Web Keys to be used as public keys for verifying OpenID Connect ID Tokens and if enabled, OAuth 2.0 JWT Access Tokens.

 **Request**